GeoKnow/LinkedGeoData/README.md

 * Most configuration changes, such as port and database settings, take effect when restarting the containers.
 * Many data and config files are stored in volumes whose naming is `${parent-directory}_${service-name}-vol`.
 For example `lgd-docker_lgd-osmosis-sync-vol`.
 You can check existing volumes with `docker volume ls`.
 * Before starting the containers the sources for the initial data and incremental updates can be configured.
 These settings should not be changed after starting the containers.
+* SQL scripts and RDB2RDF Mappings are located in the [sql](sql) and [sml](sml) folders, respectively.
+The build process bundles these up as a debian package that gets installed in the docker container on docker build.
+Therefore, changes to these resources require the debian package to be updated.

 ### Contributions Welcome